daseinpwt/overthewire-solution/bandit/README.md

 passwd: UsvVyFSfZZWbi6wgC7dAFyFuR6jQQUhR

 ### solution
-Using `uniq` to filter out uniquely presented line.
+Use `uniq` to filter out uniquely presented line.
 Note that `uniq` only check adjecent lines, so the lines must be sorted by `sort` in advance.
 ```
 bandit8@bandit:~$ cat data.txt | sort | uniq -u